unora-project/unora-project.github.io/docs/quests/circles/circle_3/dragon_scale.md

 ### The Dragon

-!!! tip
+- Once you have the items, head to the Wilderness (19,17)

+??? danger ":material-emoticon-devil-outline: Boss ahead!"

     You are going to be put up against a boss here.
 The dragon has huge AoE spells that reach several tiles outwards.
 As a ranged class, you should be okay if you can dodge, but melee may have some difficulty here without a party.
 I was able to solo the dragon as a 72 Wizard without any trouble.

-    Once you've completed this quest, you can start here after the cooldown period has ended.

-- Once you have the items, head to the Wilderness (19,17)

-!!! warning

     Make sure none of your party is in the square when you start this process.
 Once the dragon spawns, it will charge into the square and cast a large AoE, killing anyone it hits (even level 99's)!

+    Once you've completed this quest, you can start here after the cooldown period has ended.

 - While inside of the square, eat the Sweet Buns
 - Drop the Lion Fish in the direct middle of the square (18,16)